Harrison Barnes' Legal Career Advice Podcast - Episode 96

 Junior associates are one of the most important components of the law firm economic engine.
-There are several reasons for this; however, a great deal of the reason for this is simply that clients do not have a very good understanding of the law firm economic engine.
-No matter whether the client is a large or small one, they do look at the bills that law firms send out.
+There are several reasons for this; however, the main reason for this is simply that clients do not have a very good understanding of the law firm economic engine.
+No matter whether the clients are large or small, they do look at the bills that law firms send out.
 Let me share with you the billing rates of a particular law firm that I am somewhat familiar with:

-The fact of the matter is that a partner, in almost any law firm, can do most legal type assignments for clients much, much faster than the junior associate.
-In fact, I dare to say that in many cases a junior associate could work on a certain matter for one or two days that a partner could figure out in 15 to 20 minutes.
-If you are an associate with more than one year of experience in a large law firm you should be aware of this.
+In most law firms, a partner can do most legal assignments for clients much faster than the junior associate could.
+In fact, I dare say that, in many cases, a junior associate could work on a certain matter for one or two days that a partner could figure out in 15 to 20 minutes.
+If you are an associate with more than one year of experience in a large law firm, you should be aware of this.
 You have undoubtedly seen numerous associates in your own firm work several hours more than they would need to on an existing assignment.

-1. The junior associate may be asked to research questions which the partner does not really need to know the answers to;
+- The junior associate may be asked to research questions which the partner does not really need to know the answers to;

-2. The junior associate may not have highly developed research skills and will spend more time than necessary on the project;
+- The junior associate may not have highly developed research skills and will spend more time than necessary on the project;

-4. Upon answering the question, the partner may think of new issues they want the associate to explore.
+- Upon answering the question, the partner may think of new issues they want the associate to explore.

 This sort of conversation repeats itself all over the United States probably thousands of times a day.
 The economics of the junior associate make a tremendous amount of sense from the law firm's perspective-especially if the junior associate is playing the game (and if they have a steep learning curve with each assignment they are, almost by definition going to be playing the game).
 The amount of work the junior associate may do on a given project is nothing short of extraordinary.
-The junior associate can make the partner look like the "good one"; however, because their billing rate is so much lower.
+The junior associate can make the partner look like the "good one," however, because their billing rate is so much lower.
 In addition, the junior associate will spend far more time than necessary on most projects and therefore actually end up making the law firm more money.
 In the process, the law firm is able to train the junior associate on the client's dime.

 I want to assure you that there are many law firms out there that do not necessarily follow this model or approve of it.
 Nevertheless, this is the norm at most law firms and the ability to marshal large platoons of junior associates on various projects can be quite profitable to law firms.

-3. The MidLevel Associate
+3. The Mid-Level Associate

-The midlevel associate is someone who can be quite profitable to a law firm.
-The midlevel associate is someone who fills a very good niche for the law firm.
+Midlevel associates can be quite profitable to a law firm, as they fill a very good niche for the law firm.
 First, the midlevel associate can be given assignments by partners and then even delegate a lot of this work to junior associates.
-Partners enjoy not having to deal with junior associates because they do not for the most part know what they are doing.
+Partners enjoy not having to deal with junior associates because they do not, for the most part, know what they are doing.
 If a midlevel associate is good, they will have the ability to gauge how much work the partner expects to occur by both them and the junior associate(s) on a given matter.
-Second, the midlevel associate is usually competent enough to get most of the work done-or figure out how to get it done without asking a lot of questions.
+Second, the midlevel associate is usually competent enough to get most of the work done-or figure out how to get it done - without asking a lot of questions.
 Third, the midlevel associate's billing rate is not as outrageous as a senior associate or a partner's billing rate.
 Therefore, they are also a good candidate for giving clients the appearance of being available to do work at a low cost (albeit, work more complicated than that typically given to junior associates).

-Most law firms have a party line that the most profitable type of associate is the midlevel associate.
+Most law firms have a party line that says the most profitable type of associate is the midlevel associate.
 Midlevel associates are almost always the best candidates for legal recruiters because they offer several advantages that other types of candidates do not offer law firms.
 First, midlevel associates are trained and know what they are doing.
 Second, midlevel associates can be assigned work without being threatening to partners (most of the time).
 Third, midlevel associates can be hired without being threatening to senior associates and upsetting the balance of power and appearance of upward mobility inside a law firm.